 These two events took place four days apart.
 It is logical to assume that essentially the same people were present on both occasions.
 How is it that the same people who worshiped Jesus and would have made Him King on Sunday would turn Him in and demand His death on Thursday?
 What emotional chemistry was working in their minds that would have turned them so completely around?
 As we study these two occasions the answers begin to take shape.
 [A sermon preached by Dr. Arnold Lastinger.
 Used with his permission.]

 Text: Matthew 21:1-9 and Matthew 27:17-25

 1. They had faith without Facts

 I. They knew very little about Jesus.
 Their preconceived expectations distorted their thinking.
 They were looking for an earthly king to lead a revolution.
 They misunderstood what the Messiah was to be.
 The idea of a “Suffering Savior” was unpalatable to them

 II.
 A thorough knowledge of the Word would have changed their thinking.
 People today are often drawn to Jesus by their own preconceived notions of what and who He is.
 They expect Jesus to be their sugar daddy, not their LORD.

 III.
 Everybody takes a leap of faith to find Christ.
 The balance between blind faith and intellectual faith is informed faith.
 Blind faith is faith without any facts.
 Intellectual faith is trying to find God through scientific inquiry.
 Informed faith gathers the data, then makes the decision to believe God.
-People who come to God with informed faith stick!
+People who come to God with an informed faith stick!

 2. Excitement without Experience

 I. There were people there on Palm Sunday who were caught up in the emotion of the moment.
 No knowledge of Jesus; caught up with the crowd.

 II.
 “Everybody else is doing it, so I will too!”
 We don’t want to be different; to stand out from the crowd!
-That same thinking caused them to cry, “Crucify Him!
+That same thinking caused them to cry, “Crucify Him!”